 - Radio controls and keypress tones-the beeps you hear when you press your radio's keys or use the controls.
-(You can turn these tones off-see "Turning off radio controls and keypress tones" on page 74.) - Incoming call tone-when the radio is receiving a call. - Warning tones-when there is an error.
+(You can turn these tones off-see "Turning off radio controls and keypress tones" on page 90.) - Incoming call tone-when the radio is receiving a call. - Warning tones-when there is an error, or the battery is low, for example.